Suggested Naming Patterns

-The following may occur when submitting either BRD files or gerbers:
+The following issues may occur when submitting gerbers:

 - Could not find drill file - For 4 layer boards, this generally means that blind/buried vias was enabled.
-As we don’t support blind/buried vias, you will need to load our DRC file to correct the stackup.
-It’s a good idea to do a DRC check after this, as you may need to make modification to the layout to prevent errors.
+As we don’t support blind/buried vias, you will need to do a DRC check to correct the stackup.

 Altium typically produces a naming pattern understood by our site.
 The issues we typically see are the following: